 A Community Water System (CWS) supplies water to the same population year-round.
-It serves at least 25 people at their primary residences or at least 15 residences that are primary residences (for example, municipalities, mobile home park, sub-divisions).
+It serves at least 25 people at their primary residences or at least 15 residences that are primary residences (for example, municipalities, mobile home parks, and sub-divisions).

 Non-Community Water System is composed of transient and non-transient water systems.

-Transient Non-Community Water System (TNCWS) provides water to 25 or more people for at least 60 days/year, but not to the same people and not on a regular basis (for example, gas stations, campgrounds).
+Transient Non-Community Water System (TNCWS) provides water to 25 or more people for at least 60 days/year, but not to the same people and not regularly (for example, gas stations, and campgrounds).

-Non-transient Non-Community Water System (NTNCWS) regularly supplies water to at least 25 of the same people at least six month per year, but not year-round (for example, schools, factories, office buildings, and hospitals which have their own water systems).
+Non-transient Non-Community Water System (NTNCWS) regularly supplies water to at least 25 of the same people at least six months per year, but not year-round (for example, schools, factories, office buildings, and hospitals that have their water systems).

 * Information provided by Centers for Disease Control (CDC)